Dale Boone: 2005–2010

 After a successful 2004, Boone experienced a dry spell in his professional career.
 The President of the IFOCE, George Shea, commented, "He [Boone] may have experienced lofty heights too quickly.
 He seems to be having a sophomore slump."
 However, he quickly rebounded and won the 84 Lumber baked bean eating contest, beating runner-up Cookie Jarvis by a mere second with a timing of 82 ounces of lumber beans in one minute and fifty-two seconds.

 In July 2006, Boone took part in the GoldenPalace.net Memphis Rib Eating Championship and emerged as victor.
 After which, he was suspended from competitive eating by the IFOCE for unspecified reasons.
 A spokesperson for the organisation stated that Boone's behaviour was being monitored for further assessment.
 After returning from his suspension, Boone went on to receive the title of Perry Krystal Champ by finishing, in eight minutes, thirty-seven Krystals.
 He beat Justin Mih by one Krystal.

 In 2007, Boone again won the Zoo Atlanta Qualifier for the Nathan's Hot Dog Eating Contest, although he ultimately lost at the finals.
 To add insult to injury, he was taunted by fellow competitor Patrick Bertoletti, who mimicked his style and even made a Cabbage Patch Doll effigy of Boone.

 In May 2009, Boone captured the winner's title at the inaugural World Donut Eating Championship at Bangalore, India, organised by Donut Baker.

 2011–present

 Boone competed in the Z-Burger's 4th Annual Independence Burger Eating Contest in July 2012.
-The event, which was held in Washington, aimed to see who could demolish the most burgers in ten minutes.
+The event, which was held in Washington, aimed to see who could consume the most burgers in ten minutes.
 Boone lost out to defending champion Peter Czerwinski, better known as Furious Pete.
 Immediately after the competition Czerwinski discovered that Boone tried to cheat by concealing some food in his darkly colored Crystal Light drink.
 Though in the end Boone was not disqualified, he lost in a one-minute eat off against Czerwinski.

 In June 2013, he participated in the Big Wiener Eating Contest fundraiser held at Mo's Mustang Market.
 The same month, he also attended the Taco Eating Contest at the Bethalto City Park.
 The competition marked the fiftieth anniversary of the Bethalto Jaycees Country Fair.